apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, when casting interval values to string type, there is no "interval" prefix, e.g. `1 days 2 hours`.
 In Spark version 2.4 and earlier, the string contains the "interval" prefix like `interval 1 days 2 hours`.

   - Since Spark 3.0, when casting string value to integral types(tinyint, smallint, int and bigint), datetime types(date, timestamp and interval) and boolean type, the leading and trailing whitespaces (<= ASCII 32) will be trimmed before converted to these type values, e.g. `cast(' 1\t' as int)` results `1`, `cast(' 1\t' as boolean)` results `true`, `cast('2019-10-10\t as date)` results the date value `2019-10-10`.
 In Spark version 2.4 and earlier, while casting string to integrals and booleans, it will not trim the whitespaces from both ends, the foregoing results will be `null`, while to datetimes, only the trailing spaces (= ASCII 32) will be removed.

-### SQL Query Statements

-  - In Spark version 2.4 and earlier, SQL queries such as `FROM <table>` or `FROM <table> UNION ALL FROM <table>` are supported by accident.
-In hive-style `FROM <table> SELECT <expr>`, the `SELECT` clause is not negligible.
-Neither Hive nor Presto support this syntax.
-Therefore we will treat these queries as invalid since Spark 3.0.

-  - Since Spark 3.0, the interval literal syntax does not allow multiple from-to units anymore.
-For example, `SELECT INTERVAL '1-1' YEAR TO MONTH '2-2' YEAR TO MONTH'` throws parser exception.

-  - Since Spark 3.0, numbers written in scientific notation(e.g. `1E2`) would be parsed as Double.
-In Spark version 2.4 and earlier, they're parsed as Decimal.
-To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.exponentLiteralAsDecimal.enabled` to `true`.

-### Dataset/DataFrame APIs

-  - Since Spark 3.0, the Dataset and DataFrame API `unionAll` is not deprecated any more.
-It is an alias for `union`.

-  - In Spark version 2.4 and earlier, `Dataset.groupByKey` results to a grouped dataset with key attribute wrongly named as "value", if the key is non-struct type, e.g. int, string, array, etc. This is counterintuitive and makes the schema of aggregation queries weird.
-For example, the schema of `ds.groupByKey(...).count()` is `(value, count)`.
-Since Spark 3.0, we name the grouping attribute to "key".
-The old behaviour is preserved under a newly added configuration `spark.sql.legacy.dataset.nameNonStructGroupingKeyAsValue` with a default value of `false`.

 ### Query Engine